 “Endovascular and cerebrovascular neurosurgery are highly specialized fields that allow us to provide options for complex stroke patients that otherwise would not be available in the region,” says Dr. Thorell.
 “When it comes to treating stroke, immediacy and experience is crucial.
 These are cases in which every second counts in delivering the most appropriate and expert care.”

 The management of medical stroke is also key to improving patient outcomes in stroke.
 Nebraska Medicine has the largest fellowship-trained vascular neurology group in the region.
 Pierre Fayad, MD, Marco Gonzales-Castellon, MD, Michael Pichler, MD, along with neurointensivist Daryl Gress, MD, and neurohospitalist Scott Diesing, MD, work alongside the endovascular neurosurgeons to ensure that best practice stroke care is provided throughout the patient’s hospitalization.
-In addition to the expertise of providers during the acute hospitalization, Nebraska Medicine’s stroke program also includes a specialized outpatient stroke clinic dedicated to furthering stroke recovery and secondary stroke prevention with access to sub-specialists in rehabilitation, movement, memory and neuropsychology.
+In addition to the expertise of providers during the acute hospitalization, the Nebraska Medicine Stroke Program also includes a specialized outpatient stroke clinic dedicated to furthering stroke recovery and secondary stroke prevention with access to sub-specialists in rehabilitation, movement, memory and neuropsychology.

-The dedicated personnel of the Nebraska Medicine stroke team also includes a specialized Neurosciences Intensive Care Unit and a state-of-the-art stroke unit with highly trained staff specializing in stroke care.
-“The Comprehensive Stroke Center certification represents the integration of specialists and staff across multiple areas of expertise that distinguish Nebraska Medicine as the destination for stroke care,” says Daryl Gress, MD, neurointensivist at Nebraska Medicine.
+The dedicated personnel of the Nebraska Medicine stroke team also includes a specialized Neurosciences Intensive Care Unit and a state-of-the-art Stroke Unit with highly trained staff specializing in stroke care.
+“The Comprehensive Stroke Center certification represents the integration of specialists and staff across multiple areas of expertise that distinguish the Nebraska Medical Center as the destination for stroke care,” says Daryl Gress, MD, neurointensivist at Nebraska Medicine.
 "To truly be a comprehensive center it is not about any one component of care, it is about a team of individuals that are diligently focused on improving patient outcomes."

 The requirements to be a Comprehensive Stroke Center must include: